-- Regular updates from the Superintendent are broadcast weekly and posted to the website. - The schools will engage and communicate with families via newsletters, Blackboard Connect messages, virtual informational sessions about health protocols, academic requirements, distance learning expectations and resources available for support. - We will continue to comply with state and federal family engagement requirements during the COVID-19 pandemic.
+- Regular updates from the Superintendent are broadcast weekly and posted to the website. - The schools will engage and communicate with families via newsletters, Blackboard Connect messages, virtual informational sessions about health protocols, academic requirements, distance and in-person learning expectations and resources available for support. - The District will continue to comply with state and federal family engagement requirements during the COVID-19 pandemic.
 Virtual platforms will be used to facilitate the various events the district hosts including, but not limited to monthly PTO meetings, board of education meetings, School Governance meetings, open houses, introductions from administrators, virtual tours and orientations. - Staff training will be provided at the beginning of the school year to cover safety protocols, including social distancing, hand washing, face coverings, respiratory/cough etiquette, and cleaning/disinfection of surfaces.
-Training will also be available for substitutes and new staff. - Student training will be provided in a format appropriate to students' age groups. - Principals will conduct virtual informational meetings with school communities.
+Training will also be available for substitutes and new staff. - Student training will be provided in a format appropriate to students' age groups.